 What tack do I need?

 The only requirement is that all riders must wear an ASTM-approved riding helmet.
 There are helmets available to borrow for the clinic for a $10 fee.
 Otherwise, tack is often assessed, adjusted for proper fit, etc. throughout the clinic.

 How do I register?

-If you would like to participate, as of January 1, I will be accepting a nonrefundable 40% deposit to guarantee participant slots.
-Visit the Registration page for participant paperwork and payment options.
+If you would like to participate, as of January 1, I will be accepting a non-refundable 50% deposit to guarantee participant slots.

 What does the clinic cost?